cap-js/docs/node.js/cds-i18n.md

 ### From Absolute Folders

-Static folders can also be fully-qualified absolute filenames.
-For example, plugins could use that to add own translations or bundles like so:
+Static folders can also be fully qualified absolute filenames.
+For example, plugins could use that to add their own translations or bundles like so:

 ::: code-group